 The new 737 MAX 8 will operate with the 172 seats planned.
-However, in order to make this happen with a standard 30″ pitch in economy American will cut a row of Main Cabin Extra seats leaving them with the following: 16 First Class, 30 Main Cabin Extra, and 126 Economy.
+However, to make this happen with a standard 30″ pitch in economy, American will cut a row of Main Cabin Extra seats to leave them with the following: 16 first class, 30 Main Cabin Extra, and 126 economy.
 American currently has 100 of these planes on order.

 What’s the Norm?

-The industry minimum for pitch length is 28″, which some ultra-low-cost carriers, unfortunately, opt for.
-With this in mind, the 29″ pitch decision from American would have placed the airline towards the bottom rung in terms of front-to-back seat space.
+The industry minimum for pitch length is 28″, which some ultra-low-cost carriers unfortunately opt for.
+With this in mind, the 29″ pitch decision from American would have placed the airline toward the bottom rung in terms of front-to-back seat space.

 |Frontier||Airbus 320 & 321||28”|